-Although supervision is constantly given, accidents happen and we cannot be by the child's side at all times to prevent falls, tripping, bumps, accidents with other children, etc. If your child is injured in a non life threatening way, your child will be assessed by the educators and see if appropriate/necessary first aid will be provided.
+Although supervision is constantly given, accidents happen, such as falls, tripping, bumps, and accidents with other children, etc. If your child is injured in a non life threatening way, your child will be assessed by the educators and see if appropriate/necessary first aid will be provided.
 An incident report will be filled out and parents will be advised.
 If there is an emergency and we need to call an ambulance, all costs associated will be the responsibility of the parents.